balena-labs-projects/balena-dash/README.md

 ![balenaDash](https://raw.githubusercontent.com/balenalabs/balena-dash/master/assets/balenaDash_logo.png)

 Try our simple [balenaCloud](https://www.balena.io/cloud) starter project to set up a Raspberry Pi and LCD or monitor to display any webpage or web-based dashboard.
-We’re creatively calling it balenaDash!
+We’re calling it balenaDash!
 Follow along with our guide to get up and running in under 30 minutes.

 - [Introduction](#introduction)
 - [Hardware required](#hardware-required)